Vagueness: As a property of objects

-One possibility is that one's words and concepts are perfectly precise, but that objects themselves are vague.
-Consider Peter Unger's example of a cloud (from his famous 1980 paper, "The Problem of the Many"): it is not clear where the boundary of a cloud lies; for any given bit of water vapor, one can ask whether it is part of the cloud or not, and for many such bits, one will not know how to answer.
-Hence, perhaps such a term as 'cloud' is not itself vague, but rather precisely denotes a vague object.
+One possibility is that our words and concepts are—or can be—perfectly precise, while (some) objects themselves are vague.
+Consider Peter Unger's example of a cloud (from his famous 1980 paper, "The Problem of the Many"): it is not clear where the boundary of a cloud lies; for any given bit of water-vapor, one can ask whether it is part of the cloud or not, and for many such bits, one will not know how to answer.
+Hence, perhaps such a term as "cloud" is not itself vague, but rather precisely denotes a vague object.

-This strategy has occasionally been poorly received; most notably, in Gareth Evans' short paper "Can There Be Vague Objects?"
-(1978), wherein an argument is examined which appears to show that vague identity-statements are impossible (i.e., result in logical incoherence).
-David Lewis explains that the reader is intended to conclude, with Evans, that—since there clearly are, in fact, meaningful vague identities (Note: e.g. "Princeton = Princeton Borough": the referent of "Princeton" is indeterminate—perhaps it denotes the Borough only, perhaps the Township and Borough together—and so the proposition is difficult to evaluate as either plainly true or plainly false.)—any purported proof to the contrary cannot be right; and as the proof relies upon the premise that vague terms precisely denote vague objects, but fails under the view that vague terms reflect a merely semantic indeterminacy, it follows that vagueness cannot be a property of objects themselves.
+This strategy has occasionally been poorly received; most notably, in Gareth Evans' 1978 paper "Can There Be Vague Objects?", wherein an argument is examined which appears to show that vague identity-statements are impossible (i.e., result in logical incoherence).
+David Lewis explains that the reader is intended to conclude, with Evans, that—since there clearly are, in fact, meaningful vague identities (Note: E.g., "Princeton = Princeton Borough": the referent of "Princeton" is indeterminate—perhaps it denotes the Borough only, perhaps the Township and Borough together—and so the proposition is difficult to evaluate as either plainly true or plainly false.)—any purported proof to the contrary cannot be right; and as the proof relies upon the premise that vague terms precisely denote vague objects, but fails under the view that vague terms reflect a merely semantic indeterminacy, it follows that vagueness cannot be a property of objects themselves.

-Still, by—for instance—proposing alternative deduction rules involving Leibniz's law, vel sim., some philosophers are willing to defend ontological vagueness as some kind of metaphysical phenomenon; for example, Peter van Inwagen (1990), Trenton Merricks, and Terence Parsons (2000).
-Others, such as Richard Heck, defend vague objects as—at least—logically coherent, contra Evans, by "biting the bullet" and accepting that identity-statements involving vague objects are unsatisfiable, but denying that this therefore means that the same objects admit of any definite identity-statement.
+Still, some philosophers are willing to defend ontological vagueness—by, for instance, proposing alternative deduction rules involving Leibniz's law—as some kind of metaphysical phenomenon; advocates of this approach have included Peter van Inwagen, Trenton Merricks, and Terence Parsons.
+Others, such as Richard Heck, defend vague objects as (at least) logically coherent—contra Evans—by "biting the bullet" and accepting that identity-statements involving vague objects are unsatisfiable, while denying that this therefore means that the same objects admit of any definite identity-statement.